ArisaOkuyama/ArisaOkuyama_T1A2/README.md

 # R4
 https://github.com/ArisaOkuyama/ArisaOkuyama_T1A2
-# R5 - statement of purpose and scope
+# R5 - Statement of purpose and scope
 When you run a cafe/restaurant, a common problem is that you don't have enough budget to hire extra staff for the rush hours.
 In contras, customers have to wait longer during peak time.
 I often see a long queue at the cafe for customers to order their morning coffee/food before they go to work.
 I have made this self-ordering application to use instead of a staff member.
 Therefore, the existing staff members can prioritize producing drinks and food.
 The cafe can then run as efficiently with the same number of staff.